 Harold was physically affected by his time as a POW.
-He suffered blindness because of the poor diet.
+He suffered blindness because of his poor diet.
 He also had scars from lacerations on his spine, loss of hearing, and was affected by poly-neuritis, a painful nerve inflammation of his hands and legs.
 Recalling his time in the camps, “In the camps, men were crowded in like cattle.
 There was no sanitation, little water and practically nothing to eat.”